ahmad-naghavi-ozu/SSBH-prep-split/README.md

 # SSBH Benchmark Dataset - Preprocessed and Split Version

-This repository contains the comprehensively preprocessed and train/validation/test split version of the SSBH (Sentinel-1 Sentinel-2 based Building Height) dataset.
+This repository contains the comprehensively preprocessed and train/valid/test split version of the SSBH (Sentinel-1 Sentinel-2 based Building Height) dataset.
 The dataset features advanced preprocessing pipelines including smart interpolation, 16-bit RGB enhancement, and quality validation, organized with professional splits for machine learning training workflows and building height estimation tasks.

 ## Overview

-This provides a comprehensively preprocessed and analysis-ready version of the SSBH dataset with professional train/validation/test splits.
+This provides a comprehensively preprocessed and analysis-ready version of the SSBH dataset with professional train/valid/test splits.
 The main contribution is the sophisticated preprocessing pipeline that transforms raw satellite data into ML-ready formats with enhanced quality and consistent formatting.

 **Key Features**:
 - **Advanced Preprocessing**: Smart interpolation, 16-bit RGB enhancement, and quality-validated processing
 - **Analysis-Ready Format**: All invalid values imputed, consistent data types, optimized storage
-- **Professional Splits**: 70% Train / 10% Validation / 20% Test with fixed seed reproducibility
+- **Professional Splits**: 70% Train / 10% Valid / 20% Test with fixed seed reproducibility
 - **Coverage**: 62 urban centers in China with 67 data cuts from 2019 Sentinel-2 composites (~5,606 samples)

 ## Download